TheRealFREDP3D/George_Was_Right/README.md

-# George-was-Right-v2 - README.md
+# George-Was-Right v0.3 - README.md

 ![Generated with DALL-E and a prompt from the Illustrator Agent](images/Header.png)

-George-was-Right-v2 leverages a team of AI agents, powered by CrewAI, to analyze recent world events through the lens of themes from George Orwell's *1984*.
+George_Was_Right leverages a team of AI agents, powered by CrewAI, to analyze recent world events through the lens of themes from George Orwell's *1984*.
 It orchestrates four specialized agents—Researcher, Writer, Illustrator, and Editor—to perform tasks such as:

 - Searching for relevant news.
 - Comparing news with themes from *1984*.